A path to precision cosmology: synergy between four promising late-universe cosmological probes: Introduction

 SGL is a rare astronomical phenomenon.
 As photons from a distant source propagate to detectors on the Earth, their trajectories are deflected by the gravity of intervening mass overdensities, such as galaxies, groups, and clusters.
 In rare cases, the deflection is sufficiently large to produce multiple images of the light source (see Ref.~\citep{Treu:2010uj} for a review).
 In the past few decades, many SGL systems have been discovered, giving rise to two important cosmological applications.
 One is the velocity dispersion (VD) method \citep{Futamase:2000hnr,Grillo:2007iv}, whose key idea is to combine the observations of SGL and stellar dynamics in elliptical galaxies.
 Specifically, the mass enclosed within the Einstein radius can be derived by measuring the Einstein angle or by measuring the central velocity dispersion of the stellar component.
-Once the lens mass model is determined, a relation between the Einstein angle and the stellar velocity dispersion can be obtained, and cosmological parameters can be estimated from this \citep{Grillo:2007iv,Chen:2018jcf,Wang:2019yob,Liu:2021xvc}.
+Once the lens mass model is determined, a relation between the Einstein angle and the stellar velocity dispersion can be obtained, and the cosmological parameters can be estimated from this \citep{Grillo:2007iv,Chen:2018jcf,Wang:2019yob,Liu:2021xvc}.
 The other is the time delay (TD) method \citep{Refsdal:1964nw,Treu:2016ljm}.
-The TD between multiple images depends on the gravitational potential as well as a ratio of angular diameter distances. {The $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) collaboration has obtained a model-dependent measurement of $H_0$ with a 2.4\% precision (for $\Lambda$CDM) utilizing the time delays of six lensed quasars \citep{Wong:2019kwg}, having a $3.1\sigma$ tension with the Planck result \citep{Aghanim:2018eyx} (for an analysis for interacting dark energy, see Ref.~\cite{Wang:2021kxc}).
+The TD between multiple images depends on the gravitational potential as well as a ratio of angular diameter distances.
+The $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW) collaboration has obtained a measurement of $H_0$ with a 2.4\% precision (for $\Lambda$CDM) utilizing the TDs of six lensed quasars \citep{Wong:2019kwg}, having a $3.1\sigma$ tension with the Planck result \citep{Aghanim:2018eyx} (for an analysis for interacting dark energy, see Ref.~\cite{Wang:2021kxc}).
 While for the VD measurements, 161 available samples are obtained with well-defined selection criteria using spectroscopic and astrometric observations at present \citep{Chen:2018jcf}.
-Especially in the Large Synoptic Survey Telescope (LSST) era, more than 8000 SGL systems with well-measured VD and a few dozens of SGL systems with well-measured TD could potentially be observed \citep{Oguri:2010ns,Collett:2015roa}, which will play an important role in the cosmological parameter estimation \cite{Qi:2022kfg,Wang:2022rvf}.
-In the present work, we consider the TD and VD measurements of the SGL systems.}
+In the Large Synoptic Survey Telescope (LSST) era, more than 8000 SGL systems with well-measured VDs and a few dozens of SGL systems with well-measured TDs could potentially be observed \citep{Oguri:2010ns,Collett:2015roa}, which will play an important role in cosmological constraints \cite{Qi:2022kfg,Wang:2022rvf}.